 Reverend Christine got back to me again to expand on her reasoning for supporting bible in schools.
 I’d heard most of these before but I appreciate the effort that she put into replying to me, as she went into extra detail that I hadn’t seen anyone else cover before.
 The thing that struck me about her reasons is that aside from the faith aspect of her beliefs, most atheists would agree with her about the values and morality and even the part on education about religion.
 If you don’t know about religion, you’re ignorant of a large and important part of our culture and history.
-I do think it’s foolish to exclude religion entirely from the school curriculum but I would like to see academic study, not religious faith teaching.
+I do think it’s foolish to exclude religion entirely from the school curriculum but I would like to see an academic study, not religious faith teaching.

 If you missed the first email I sent to Christine, you can find it here.
 This blog is part of a story about my experience with religious education in my Daughter’s school.
 If you missed the start of it, you can find the beginning here.